 Her main research interests lie in philosophy of language (where she defends a position known as ‘minimal semantics’), philosophy of mind (where she is interested in what philosophers’ call ‘mindreading’, and our understanding of chronic pain), and business ethics (asking what private sector organisations owe to society).
 She has published widely in these areas.

-Emma has been Head of the Philosophy Department and is Director of the Reading Centre for Cognition Research.
+Emma has been Head of the Philosophy Department and Joint Director of the Reading Centre for Cognition Research.
 She has held a number of visiting positions at other universities and organisations, and currently holds a Leverhulme Trust Major Research Fellowship, running from October 2020 until September 2023, for work on our understanding of human action.